c-villain/CovidStatApp/README.md

 ## Platforms

-Currently runs on iPhone and iPad.
+Currently runs on iOS and macOS.

 ## Privacy Policy